arrow-kt/arrow-site/docs/docs/learn-by-example/2-handling-errors/README.md

 ### The bias

 Arrow data types are encoded with **a bias towards the happy case**.
-That means they are prepared to compose computations that work over the happy path, so we can build our program logic seamlessly assuming things will go alright, and then provide an error handling strategy as a single pluggable piece for the whole thing.
+That means they are prepared to compose computations that work over the happy path, so we can build our program logic seamlessly assuming things will go alright, and then provide an error handling strategy as a single pluggable piece at some point.
 This removes a lot of thinking overhead from our minds and makes programs highly composable.

-In the case of `Option<A>`, it is biased towards the `Some` case, which represents its happy case.
+In the case of `Option<A>`, it is biased towards the `Some` case, which represents the happy case.
 Thanks to this, we could also stack more computations on top of it using `flatMap` or `map` before folding to apply our side effects.
 Let's see an example of this.

-Let's say we also had a `BandService` to retrieve the list of bands followed by a given user.
-We could make our contract also return an `Option` since the provided `userId` could not be found, and provide a stubbed in-memory implementation like the following one.
+Let's say we had a `BandService` to retrieve the list of bands that a given user follows in the social network.
+We could make the contract for it also return an `Option` since the provided `userId` could not be found, and provide a stubbed in-memory implementation like the following one.

 ```kotlin
 interface BandService {